jrfnl/clearPHP/_rules/good-practices/no-raw-exceptions.md

 Exceptions should be specialized, catching a precise type of exception should be preferred over catching `Exception`: this last one is actually reserved for a catch-all feature.

-It is recommended to extend the generic Exception and never directly use this class.
+It is recommended to extend the generic Exception and to never directly use this class.

 ### Rule Details